 The general rule for low FODMAP fruit is to only have one serve at a time.
 However, when berries are cooked or you are making a smoothie it is very easy to go over the recommended portion size.
 This is particularly problematic for blueberries.

 Blueberries are low FODMAP in 1/4 cup serves but contain moderate amounts of fructans at a 1/3 cup serve (1).
 This means when you are making a blueberry crumble always weigh your berries and divide the crumble into the recommended number of serves.

 Making stuffed peppers?
 These are delicious but take care selecting the colour of your pepper.
-Green capsicums or peppers are less mature and higher in FODMAPs than their fully ripened red counterparts.
+Red capsicums or peppers are riper and higher in FODMAPs than their less ripe green counterparts.

-If you use a whole green capsicum per serve when cooking stuffed peppers, then they will become high FODMAP.
-Use the low FODMAP serve of ½ cup or 52g (1).
-For larger serves try using a red capsicum/pepper instead.
+If you use a whole red capsicum per serve when cooking stuffed peppers, then they will become high FODMAP.
+Instead use a green capsicum/pepper instead or limit your intake of red capsicum/pepper to 1/3 cup per meal (1).